-Cost attributed to property, plant and equipment and investment properties: the Company used as deemed cost the carrying value, recognized at December 31, 2013, under COLGAAP, for assets that had value to that cut in local companies; for other assets, the fair value option was used.

-Business combinations: IFRS 3 has been applied retrospectively to business combinations completed after June 2013.
+Cost attributed to property, plant and equipment and investment properties: the Company used as deemed cost the carrying value, recognized at December 31, 2013, under COL-GAAP, for assets that had value to that cut in local companies; for other assets, the fair value option was used tively to business combinations completed after June 2013.
 The use of this exception implies that for the other business combinations, the goodwill value corresponds to the value recognized under the previous accounting principles; these, goodwill amounts were subjected to evaluation of impairment and corresponding losses were charged to retained earnings.